KHL Zagreb

-Klub Hokeja na Ledu Zagreb, commonly referred to as KHL Zagreb or simply Zagreb, is a Croatian professional ice hockey team that plays in the Croatian Ice Hockey League and formerly in the Panonian League.
-The club played in the IIHF European Champions Cup in 1993, 1994, 1995 and 1997, reaching the first round.
+Klub Hokeja na Ledu Zagreb, commonly referred to as KHL Zagreb or simply Zagreb, is a Croatian professional ice hockey team that plays in the Croatian Ice Hockey League and the International Hockey League.
+It played in the IIHF European Champions Cup in 1993, 1994, 1995 and 1997, reaching the first round.
+The team also played in the former Panonian League.